sicilian food: cheap, easy and delicious

 Arabic influences can be seen in 'arancini'.
 These fried rice balls contain minced meat, peas, and mozzarella.
 Usually.
 There are many different versions.
 Also for vegetarians.

-Pasta alla Norma is worth a try, especially around Catania.
+Pasta alla Norma is worth a try, especially if you are in Catania.
 This eggplant pasta is one of the most traditional Sicilian dishes.
 Easy and delicious.

 Famous seafood delicacies include 'Spaghetti alle Vongole' and 'Spaghetti allo Scoglio'.
 The first is a clam pasta.
 The latter includes a variety of seafood, from clams to small fish and shellfish.